General set theory

-General set theory (GST) is George Boolos's (1998) name for a fragment of the axiomatic set theory Z. GST is sufficient for all mathematics not requiring infinite sets, and is the weakest known set theory whose theorems include the Peano axioms.
+General set theory (GST) is George Boolos's (1998) name for a fragment of the axiomatic set theory Z. GST is sufficient for all mathematics not requiring infinite sets, and is the weakest known set theory whose theorems include the first-order Peano axioms.

 Ontology

 The ontology of GST is identical to that of ZFC, and hence is thoroughly canonical.
 GST features a single primitive ontological notion, that of set, and a single ontological assumption, namely that all individuals in the universe of discourse (hence all mathematical objects) are sets.
 There is a single primitive binary relation, set membership; that set a is a member of set b is written a ∈ b (usually read "a is an element of b").

 Axioms

 The symbolic axioms below are from Boolos (1998: 196), and govern how sets behave and interact.

-As with Z, the background logic for GST is first order logic with identity.
+As with Z, the background logic for GST is first-order logic with identity.
 Indeed, GST is the fragment of Z obtained by omitting the axioms Union, Power Set, Elementary Sets (essentially Pairing) and Infinity and then taking a theorem of Z, Adjunction, as an axiom.

 The natural language versions of the axioms are intended to aid the intuition.